PROFILE

 of oil equivalent (BOE), but recent exploration

-has increased new estimates significantly, to
+has increased estimates significantly to almost

-almost 1 billion BOE.
+1 billion BOE.
 Unlike the Zafiro or Ceiba

 fields, exploration and production at Alba has